About Aptitudes

 Aptitudes are natural abilities

-Some people can paint beautifully but cannot carry a tune.
-Others are good at talking to people but slow at paperwork.
+Most people recognize that some things are easy for them but other things feel harder.
+Some people are talented visual artists but have never been able to master an instrument.
+Others are good at talking to people but struggle with paperwork.
 Still others can easily repair a car, but find writing difficult.
-These basic differences among people are important factors in making one person satisfied as a banker, another satisfied as an engineer, and still another satisfied working as an editor.
-Our aptitude testing will identify your natural abilities.
+These basic differences among people are important factors in why one person might be satisfied as an accountant, another satisfied as an engineer, and still another satisfied working as an editor.
+Our aptitude testing will identify your natural abilities and the types of roles you would likely get the most satisfaction from.

-Aptitudes are natural abilities for doing, or learning to do, certain kinds of things easily and quickly.
 Are you good at generating ideas, or analyzing numerical information?
 Can you think three-dimensionally or organize information quickly?
-Those are examples of aptitudes, and each occupation uses a different combination of aptitudes.
+Those are examples of aptitudes, and each occupation uses a different combination of these.

 Career fields use particular patterns of aptitudes

 Every occupation, whether it is engineering, medicine, law, or management, uses certain aptitudes.
 The work you are most likely to enjoy and be successful in is work that uses your aptitudes.
-For example, if you are an engineer but possess aptitudes not used in engineering, your work might seem unrewarding.
-If you lack the engineer’s aptitudes, your work may be difficult or unpleasant.
+For example, if you are an engineer but possess aptitudes that are never used in that field, your work might seem unrewarding.
+Likewise, if you lack engineering aptitudes, your work might be difficult or unpleasant.

 What are your natural aptitudes?